-SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(A) of the Securities Exchange Act of 1934 (Amendment No. )
+SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(A) of the Securities Exchange Act of 1934 (Amendment No.)

-File d by th l by the Registrant ⊠ File d by a by a Party other than the Registrant $\square$ Che ck the ck the appropriate box: Defin Defin Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 as permitted by Rule Pain Therapeutics, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay nent of Filing Fee (Check the appropriate box): No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) (2) (2) Aggregate number of securities to which transaction applies: (3) (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount or calculated and state how it was determined): ı which the filing fee is (4) (4) Proposed maximum aggregate value of transaction: (5) (5) Total fee paid: Fee ] Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsettir previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. g fee was paid (1) (1) Amount Previously Paid: (2) (2) Form, Schedule or Registration Statement No.: (3) (3) Filing Party: (4) (4) Date Filed:
+Filed by the Registrant \boxtimes

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- Preliminary Proxy Statement

+- ☑ Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12

+□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+(Name of Registrant as Specified in its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+☑ No fee required.

+- □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

+□ Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed:

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 25, 2006
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+May 24, 2007